qtiuto/lua-for-android/README.md

       can be found,cause some classloaders may use proxy classloader to loadClass.

       Internally,it use `dalvik.system.DexFile#entries` to get all classes.
+      For DexFile constructor has has been deprecated since Android O and unusable for boot class loader since Android P, I turned to read boot dex files from ClassLinker and return class list from classdefs.
+Hereby, the performance of **using** will be highly improved since Android O(from 800 ms ->10 ms).
+(Don't ask me to fit in older version)

       For **non-ascii** characters or '$' or '-' in class name, see **import**